 The Hunt Building has served us well for decades.
 The Campus Vision Team originally planned for its renovation to achieve several goals: create more adult classrooms; consolidate all offices into one collaborative area; enhance Elliott Hall for worship and other uses; improve flow; and substantially increase gathering space.
 These goals, however, could not be met due to the building’s structural configuration, primarily the widely varying ceiling heights in Elliott Hall.
 And performing renovations to attempt to work around these limitations would still not solve a key long-term challenge with which the Campus Vision Team was tasked—providing a large amount of on-campus parking.

-Hunt 2.0 creates a new front door to our campus with a grand entrance and patio along University Boulevard that echoes the one in front of the Sanctuary.
+The Hunt Center creates a new front door to our campus with a grand entrance and patio along University Boulevard that echoes the one in front of the Sanctuary.
 This entrance leads to a large, light-filled gathering space that also provides a direct, indoor connection to the Sanctuary and children’s building.
-Hunt 2.0 also eliminates the current bottleneck at the porte cochere on the University side by creating a new, safer drop-off location on the west side of the building along Shannon Lane.
+The Hunt Center will also create a new, safer drop-off location on the west side of the building along Shannon Lane.
 This drop-off point will improve traffic flow and provide much more convenient and direct access for vehicles traveling to the campus along McFarlin Boulevard.

-Hunt 2.0 mitigates a major, longstanding issue for our congregation—the lack of safe, secure, on-campus parking—by providing a two-level underground garage with approximately 150 spaces.
-The underground garage will substantially improve access to all parts of our campus, as well as removing a significant amount of traffic from neighborhood streets.
+The Hunt Center mitigates a major, longstanding issue for our congregation—the lack of safe, secure, on-campus parking—by providing a two-level underground garage with approximately 150 spaces.
+The underground garage will substantially improve access to all parts of our campus, as well as remove a significant amount of traffic from neighborhood streets.
 Ingress and egress for the garage will be located at the southwest corner of the building near McFarlin Boulevard, with the security door and down ramp contained completely within the footprint of the building, thus hiding it from view of the surrounding neighborhood.
-Access to the floors above will be available via a grand staircase and elevators.
+Access to the floors above will be available via two convenient elevators.

-From the new front entrance facing University Boulevard and down its entire eastern side, Hunt 2.0 will provide a wealth of vibrant, light-filled gathering space that connects seamlessly to the Rhodus Garden outside, and which dramatically improves the ease of getting from the west side of the campus to the Sanctuary and children’s building.
-Wide corridors that include a grand staircase rising from the parking garage, a welcome station, coffee bar, and furnished conversation spots, all bathed in the light provided by 20-foot-tall walls of glass, will substantially enhance the ability for all generations to gather and build community.
-This grand corridor also serves as the point of entry to an all-new and reoriented worship space in Elliott Hall.
+The new north entrance (facing University Boulevard) and entire eastern side of the Hunt Center will provide a wealth of vibrant, light-filled spaces that connect seamlessly to the Rhodus Garden outside.
+The additional connector will dramatically improve the ease of getting from the west side of the campus to both the Sanctuary and children’s building.
+Two large gathering spaces on the first level will include a grand staircase, a welcome station, coffee bar, and furnished conversation spots—all bathed in the light provided by walls of glass, magnificently framing the western facade of the Sanctuary.
+This spacious gathering area will substantially enhance the ability for all generations to gather and build community and also serves as the point of entry to an all new reoriented worship space in Elliott Hall.
 The total space for gathering and passage increases from 8,200 square feet to approximately 13,200 square feet.

-Hunt 2.0 also more than doubles the number of adult classrooms, from 5 to 12, and sizes them more appropriately for current and future ministry requirements.
-Perhaps more significant, they will all be located together on one level above Elliott Hall and connect to a new rooftop balcony, which provides more opportunities to build community and fellowship.
-Hunt 2.0 also enables nearly all staff to be consolidated in new, modern offices that enhance collaboration, teamwork, and creativity.
+The Hunt Center also more than doubles the number of adult classrooms, from 5 to 11, and sizes them more appropriately for current and future ministry requirements.
+Perhaps more significant, they will all be located together on one level above Elliott Hall with ample gathering spaces, including a balcony.
+The Library will also be located on this level.
+The Hunt Center will enable all staff to be consolidated in new, modern offices on the third level that will enhance collaboration, teamwork, and creativity.

-Hunt 2.0 will transform Elliott Hall into a bright, fresh, and open room that is designed to substantially enhance the Hall Worship experience and to provide critical multi- purpose space for our largest gatherings and conferences.
-A raised stage will be moved to the west wall, thus enabling a more comfortable and intimate seating arrangement for worship, while the entrance to Elliott Hall will be located along the east side, which will bathe the space with natural light from the new, wide glass-walled corridor just outside its doors.
-With 22-foot high ceilings throughout the space, new audio and video systems, an adjacent catering kitchen, and direct indoor access from all parts of our campus, the new Elliott Hall will provide even more, and better, opportunities for all generations to worship, gather, and connect.
+The Hunt Center will transform Elliott Hall into a bright, fresh, and open room that is designed to enhance the worship experience and to provide critical multi- purpose space for our largest gatherings and conferences.
+A raised stage on the west wall will enable a more comfortable and intimate seating arrangement for worship, while the entrance to Elliott Hall will be located along the east side, which will bathe the space with natural light from the new, wide glass-walled corridor just outside its doors.
+With high ceilings throughout the space, new audio and video systems, an adjacent catering kitchen, and direct indoor access from all parts of our campus, the new Elliott Hall will provide even more, and better, opportunities for all generations to worship, gather, and connect.

-A fresh, new, and larger welcome and check-in center will be created inside the circle drive entrance off Park Street, enabling a more logical and direct flow to Highland Kids classrooms.
-Additional security systems to ensure the safety of our children will also be installed.
+A fresh, new, and larger welcome and check-in center has been created inside the circle drive entrance off Park Street, enabling a more logical and direct flow to Highland Kids classrooms.
+Additional security systems were installed to ensure the safety of our children.

-Our growing early childhood ministry will gain three new rooms on the first floor, all designed to meet the needs of our youngest members.
-All other classrooms will receive substantial updates and renovations, including new lighting, carpet, paint, furniture, and A/V equipment.
-Not only will this enable us to provide an even more attractive and welcoming space for our children’s ministry, but it will also enhance the educational environment for our Day School and Hillier School ministries.
+All classrooms received substantial updates and renovations including new lighting, carpet, paint, furniture, and audio-visual equipment.
+Not only will this enable us to provide a more welcoming space for our Early Childhood and Highland Kids ministries, but it will enhance the educational environment for the Childhood Development Center, Highland Park Presbyterian Day School, and Hillier School.